apache/airflow-client-python/airflow_client/docs/DAGRunApi.md

 # **post_dag_run**
 > DAGRun post_dag_run(dag_id, dag_run)

-Trigger a new DAG run
+Trigger a new DAG run.

+This will initiate a dagrun.
+If DAG is paused then dagrun state will remain queued, and the task won't run.

 ### Example